tape-tv/cumuliform/README.md

 }
 ```

+More detailed examples are below the section on Rake...

 # Rake tasks and the Command Line runner

 Cumuliform provides a very simple command-line runner to turn a `.rb` template